 While it is typically true that auto premiums will be reduced when you’ve reached your 25th birthday, if other factors about you have changed – your car, where you live, driving record, claims history, etc. – your rates could stay the same, or go up, due to these factors.

 If you don’t see a noticeable drop in your rates after you’ve turned 25, ask your auto insurance provider why.

 It may be that you’re with a company, such as Esurance, that instead of giving one big rate reduction at age 25 they continually lowers rates every policy term as the young drivers they insure get older and have shown to be good drivers with no accident claims or traffic violations.

 Even if you do see a decent premium reduction, it’s still a critical time to shop around and make sure you’re getting the best rate possible.
 There may be some insurance companies in your area that didn’t offer coverage to drivers under 25 that you will now find give you the cheapest annual car insurance rates.

-If you live outside of the U.S., then the age at which rates are lowered may be older, such as 30 years of age, so check with your insurer to find out about their rating system and driver classifications.
+If you live outside of the U.S. where drivers get licensed later, then the age at which rates are lowered may be older, such as 30 years of age, so check with your insurer to find out about their rating system and driver classifications.